Milind0803/Jarurat_care/README.md

 ---

 **Note**: This is a frontend-only application with mock data.
-For production use, integrate with a proper backend API and database system.
+For production use, integrate with a proper backend API and database system